-A Judicial Case Conference (JCC) is a private, informal one-hour meeting with a Supreme Court judge or master and the other party (and your lawyers if you have them).
+A Judicial Case Conference (JCC) is a private, informal one-hour meeting with a Supreme Court judge or master and your spouse (and your lawyers if you have them).

-You don't have to attend a JCC if you are asking for a court order:
+You have to go to a JCC before you can file a notice of application and affidavit (called a Chambers application), unless you're asking for a court order:

-- that the other party agrees to (a consent order),
+- that your spouse agrees to (this is called a consent order),

-- that says spouses "have no reasonable prospect of reconciliation,"
+- that says you and your spouse "have no reasonable prospect of reconciliation,"

 - to set aside or replace an agreement, or

 - to change or set aside a parenting coordinator's decision.

 You can ask the court to excuse you from going (that is, you won't need to go) to a JCC if:

 - your family matter is urgent and needs to be solved quickly,

 - the judge thinks it's too soon to have a JCC,